AI Regulation Tracker / State law

 The change reads as a technical clarification, and that is exactly the point.
 California law is full of duties, protections, and processes that attach to a school "employee" or to a "contractor providing services."
 AB 2148 fixes the meaning of those terms so that, where the law requires an employee or a contractor, it requires a person.
 A district cannot satisfy that requirement by pointing to an AI system.

-What the statute actually says
+What the statute actually says?

 The operative language is narrow.
 It states that both a public school employee and a contractor performing services in a public school mean a natural person.
 The bill does not create new job categories, mandate staffing levels, or define artificial intelligence.
 It defines who can count as the human in roles the Education Code already treats as human.
 For K-12 employers, that means the answer to "can software be the employee here" will be no once the statute is operative.

-Who is covered
+Who is covered?

 The definition reaches California's public K-12 system, including school districts, county offices of education, and charter schools, and the contractors that provide services within public schools.
 That sweep matters for education technology vendors.
 A company that supplies tutoring, assessment, counseling-adjacent, or administrative services under contract needs to confirm that a person, not an automated process alone, stands behind any role the statute frames as a contractor performing services.
 The law speaks to the identity of the contractor and employee, not to every tool they use.

-What it does not do
+What does it not do?

 AB 2148 is not a ban on AI in California classrooms.
 It does not prohibit districts from using AI for lesson planning, grading support, scheduling, translation, or student practice tools.
 Teachers and staff can continue to use software as software.
 The line the statute draws is between using a tool and being the employee or contractor.
 A district may deploy an AI assistant; it may not treat that assistant as the employee or contractor that the law requires to be human.
 Reading the bill as a general prohibition on classroom AI overstates it.

-Why the framing is deliberate
+Why the framing is deliberate?

 Supporters presented the bill as a guardrail against substituting automated systems for people in roles that carry professional judgment, legal accountability, and labor protections.
 By anchoring the definition at the level of "natural person," the Legislature avoided writing a technology-specific rule that could age quickly.
 The definition holds regardless of which vendor or model is in the market, because it regulates the identity of the role-holder rather than the capability of any particular product.